webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 Before jumping on the pages, Material-UI gives you the opportunity to customize Material-UI with your theme.
 You can change the colors, the typography and much more.
 If you wish to customize the theme, you need to use the ThemeProvider component in order to inject a theme into your application.

-Below you will find the `theme.tsx` code snippet.
-Create the `theme.tsx` in the `src` folder and add the code below.
+Below you will find the `theme.ts` code snippet.
+Create the `theme.ts` in the `src` folder and add the code below.

 ```tsx
 import { red, grey } from "@material-ui/core/colors";